naturalis/changing-invaders/script/README.md

   - output filename that contains *sample* is symbolical.
 Then the output file(s) will be the sample name, the same applies to postfix.
   - output containing \<this characters\> means a number
   - output containing {a/b}c ac and bc
+  - output containing \+.ext means the filename and .ext added.
   - {} outside of output brackets means more explained about that box
 * arrows
   - normal arrows represent flow of data